 Wilson often plays the game back at House, even though his intentions (usually) aren't as devious.
 After one instant of manipulation House calls him out, smiles, and respectfully calls him "you manipulative bitch".

 Dr. Nolan, the head of the Mayfield Psychiatric Institute, has become the one character in the entire show who has somehow managed to stay one step ahead of House at all times.
 For example, knowing House would cheek his medications, he switched House to placebos.
 Knowing that House would cause a riot among the in-patients, he gave the in-patients what they wanted, but didn't give House what he wants.
 And knowing that House would sneak to the phones to try to get Wilson to break him out, he called Wilson first to tell him to not do anything House tells him to do.

-Mercy Killer: House mercy-killed a patient at least once.
-Wilson euthanised a dying cancer patient when his pain was too much for him to take.
+House mercy-killed a patient at least once.
+Wilson euthanized a dying cancer patient when his pain was too much for him to take.
 Cameron euthanized a patient with terminal amyloidosis.
 According to Wilson, this is fairly common among doctors, even if they don't acknowledge that it's euthanasia.

 Thirteen euthanized her brother, who was suffering from late-stage Huntingtons.
 House has offered to kill her when she is in the same situation.

 The Season 5 finale, for us, and for House.
 He wisely decides at that point that he needs help, and takes a stay at the local asylum.